 Limit personal information online

 A SIM swap scam relies heavily on collecting as much information about you as possible.
-Be aware how much you share, because some people tend to overshare their personal life details on social media, without even realizing the potential consequences.
+Be aware of how much you share, as some people tend to overshare their personal life details on social media without even realizing the potential consequences.

 ??
 Girl Accidentally Reveals PASSWORD to Stranger! #funny #shorts – YouTube

 The most leaked personal information is email addresses.
 And one of the biggest causes is people giving away their emails on fake websites and clicking on malicious links afterward.
-While not clicking a phishing link is completely up to you, we can offer a “burner email” — Alternative ID (or Alt ID).
+While not clicking a phishing link is your call, we offer an alternative email and online persona service — Alternative ID (or Alt ID).

 Alt ID is Surfshark’s email masking feature that generates a new email for you to use online.
 When unsure whether a site is legit, use the one generated by Alt ID.